 Learn how HVAC impacts indoor air quality and discover the secrets of filtration and cooling coils.
 You will examine how UV lights, duct work, cooling towers, outdoor air ventilation, and space pressurization all affect IAQ.

 Learn how to develop a policy statement and comprehensive IAQ management plan.
 You will discover how an IAQ notebook and proper training can assist you in meeting these important air quality goals.
 You will identify how to market and budget for IAQ and develop a complaint response system.

 Learn how to implement an IAQ profile to diagnose air quality problems.
 You will develop a 4-step IAQ assessment plan for gathering information, executing walkthrough inspections, measuring, and diagnosing.

 Discover how to control a problem with indoor air quality before it gets out of hand.
 You will learn about source control, ventilation, filtration, VOC reduction, and mold remediation.
 You will also examine preventative maintenance and guidelines for any necessary remodeling.

 All material is available online.
-You'll be able to save the entire text portion of the program as a PDF file so that you can reference the material even after you’ve completed the program.
+You'll be able to save the entire text portion of the course as a PDF file so that you can reference the material even after you’ve completed the course.

 No. Students wishing to become a Certified Indoor Air Quality Manager (CIAQM) must meet certain eligibility requirements and pass an examination offered by the American Council for Accredited Certification (ACAC).
 Additional fees apply.

-The CIAQM Program is designed for individuals who work each day in the same facility, serving or managing the building's occupants.
-The CIE program is designed for consultants who may respond to specific, complex indoor air problems, without having to manage relationships with the building occupants.
+The CIAQM course is designed for individuals who work each day in the same facility, serving or managing the building's occupants.
+The CIE course is designed for consultants who may respond to specific, complex indoor air problems, without having to manage relationships with the building occupants.